TrustTheVote-Project/VoteTrackerPlus/docs/tech-details/voter-receipt-details.md

 <contest>                     is the VTP contest identifier
 <short branch GUID>           is a short, random, and non repeating GUID for this repo
-<random master branch commit> is a random master branch commit
+<random main branch commit> is a random main branch commit
 <election ballot GUID>        is a election (CA chain) specific and random, anonymous GUID
 ```